marciogualtieri/DestinationProcessor/README.md

 Java 8 is required due to the use of method references and streams.

-Once the application is built, JavaDocs will be generated in the following directory:
+Once the application is built, JavaDocs will be present in the following directory:

      /target/apidocs/index.html